ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 * Create graphical programs using Python's Turtle package
 * Visualize the path and strength of hurricanes

 There is both a pair and an individual component of this lab.
 The individual component will be completed first.
 You *may not start* the pair portion until both you and your partner have completed the individual component.
 When you get to the pair portion, you must use *pair programming*.
+Reemember that this means two people will work at the same computer, one driver and one navigator.
+The driver does the typing and using the mouse, while the navigator makes suggestions, points out errors, and helps guide the process.
+You should switch roles every 15-30 minutes.

 # Setting up your git repo for {{page.num}}

 Create a joint git repo for you and your partner for {{page.num}}, following Step 2 in the [lab02](/lab/lab02/) writeup.
 Assuming that you have done the one time configurations related to your ETS account, clone your newly created private repo following the instructions in lab02.

+You will complete the individual portion of your assignment in this pair repository.

+# The individual portion: Getting familiar with the Turtle
+To warm up with the Turtle, you use the Turtle to draw your first initial (the first letter of your first name) on the screen.

+Write a function that uses the Turtle to draw the first letter of your first name.

 What you'll be drawing
 ----------------------